DworkinLab/EvolveResequencePipeline/SarahPaulIanDiscussion.md

 Pipeline:

-> A. Trimming: each refers to Popoolation for trimming, using a modified Mott algorithim from Phred (custome Perl script; trim.fastq.pl)
+A. Trimming: each refers to Popoolation for trimming, using a modified Mott algorithim from Phred (custome Perl script; trim.fastq.pl)

-> B. Mapping: BWA (1. version 0.5.8c, 2. version 0.5.7) to *Drosophila* referance 5.18 and *Wolbachia*
+B. Mapping: BWA (1. version 0.5.8c, 2. version 0.5.7) to *Drosophila* referance 5.18 and *Wolbachia*

-  --> 2. Gave mapping parameters: -n 0.01 (error rate), -o 2 (gap opening), -d 12 & -e 12 (gap length), -l 150 (disable seed option)
+  2. Gave mapping parameters: -n 0.01 (error rate), -o 2 (gap opening), -d 12 & -e 12 (gap length), -l 150 (disable seed option)

-> C. Convert to SAM and remove unpaired map reads
+C. Convert to SAM and remove unpaired map reads

-  --> only 2. specified use of BWA sampe when a paired read could not mapped
+2. specified use of BWA sampe when a paired read could not mapped

-> D. Sam files filtered for quality > 20 with samtools
+D. Sam files filtered for quality > 20 with samtools

-> E. Convert to pileup format (samtools)
+E. Convert to pileup format (samtools)

-> F. Repeatmasker (3.2.9) -- possibly same method, but explained different
+F. Repeatmasker (3.2.9) -- possibly same method, but explained different
   1. Use Repeatmasker to identify/mask indels and repeat sequences
   2. Repeatmasker to create a gff file to mask simple sequence repeats and transposable elements.
 Indels and the 5 flanking nucleotides (both sides)also masked if present in 1 populations and supported by 2 reads.

-> G. Converted to .sync file from which SNP's and allele frequencies derived
+G. Converted to .sync file from which SNP's and allele frequencies derived

-> H. SNP filtering:
+H. SNP filtering:
   1. Average across 3 replicates (weighted by coverage)
     - remove SNPs with coverage in top 2% of a given replicate and time point
     - min-count of 30 across all lab populations (extended data not in this study) which equated to ~ average of 2% minor allele frequency across all replicates and time points (could have lower frequencies for only middle time point in this study)